 Homemade stock can be refrigerated for up to 5 days or frozen for 4-6 months.

 You can use this vegetable stock as a starting point to make a wide range of other stocks.
 Replace a cup of water with tomato paste to create a tomato stock.
-Or add some pumpkin and apple peel during the vegetable cooking step for some additional flavor.
+Add some pumpkin and apple peel during the vegetable cooking step for some additional flavor.
 Why not add some ginger instead of the bouquet garni along with some soy sauce to create an oriental stock?
-All great options.

 How to Deglaze a Pan